 SEO Basic #1: Link

-This is called link building and if anyone tells you otherwise, they\’re lying.
-This is one of the most effective ways to improve your SEO and if you do it correctly then you will notice an increase in traffic very quickly.
+This is called link building, and if anyone tells you otherwise, they’re lying.
+This is one of the most effective ways to improve your SEO and if you do it correctly, you will notice an increase in traffic very quickly.
 So where do I start?

 If you can create content that really helps people, then they will be much more likely to share that content on social media sites such as Facebook, Instagram, Pinterest, or YouTube.